Factitious disorder imposed on another: Directed towards animals

-Medical literature describes a subset of FDIA caregivers, where the proxy is a pet rather than another person.
+Medical literature describes a subset of FDIA caregivers, where the proxy is a pet rather than another human.
 These cases are labeled Munchausen syndrome by proxy: pet (MSbP:P).
 In these cases, pet owners correspond to caregivers in traditional FDIA presentations involving human proxies.
 No extensive survey has yet been made of the extant literature, and there has been no speculation as to how closely FDIA:P tracks with human FDIA.